avatl/ReadMe-Generator/README.md

     I developed an interactive markdown for easier README's

   ## Table of Contents
-  Navigate through the README Using the Table of Contents :
+  Navigate through the README Using the Table of Contents:
   [Installation](#Installation)
   [Usage](#Usage)
   [License](#License)